halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-superannuation.md

    - Allocating a Superannuation Fund to an employee
 - Superannuation Calculation and Reporting

-This document will specifically discuss how to use the Superannuation Processing function within Dynamics NAV.
+This section will specifically discuss how to use the Superannuation Processing function within Dynamics NAV.
-For further information relating to the setup of each of these areas, please refer to the Dialog – Training – LH – Payroll Setup Configuration document.

 The activities discussed are:
    - [Bulk Adjustments](#bulk-adjustments)